Best water filters for hard water: buyers guide

 Who water filters are best for

-If you're fed up with funny tasting tap water and replacing your kettle every year or two, a filter might be just what you need.
+If you're fed up with poorly tasting tap water and replacing your kettle every year or two, a filter might be just what you need.

-Water filters help improve taste and reduce certain contaminants and minerals, but they don’t technically “soften” your water.
+Most water filters help improve taste, reduce certain contaminants and change the way the minerals that make limescale behave, but they don’t technically “soften” your water (unless it's reverse osmosis - more on those below).
 So while your tea might taste better and your kettle could last longer, filters won’t fix limescale in your pipes, boiler or shower.

 A water filter is worth considering if you: